The Company

 The Challenge

-re:fund handled the entire application process.
-From analyzing eligible projects and structuring the documentation to the final submission to the BSFZ, re:fund managed the coordination.
-This allowed Lithium Designers to focus on the substantive aspects of the application, while administrative efforts were kept to a minimum.
-The workload for the company was moderate. re:fund’s long-standing expertise in grant funding ensured that the distinction between planning services and R&D was documented precisely and in compliance with funding requirements.
-Dr. Mohsen describes the collaboration as very pleasant and professional.
+The workload on the company's side was moderate. re:fund's long-standing funding expertise ensured that the distinction between planning services and R&D was documented precisely and in line with funding requirements.
+Dr. Mohsen describes the collaboration as highly pleasant and professional.

-– Dr. Alamir Mohsen, Managing Director-
+– Dr. Alamir Mohsen, Managing Director

 The result

-Lithium Designers has successfully applied for the research grant through re:fund.
-The BSFZ reviewed the submitted innovations and approved them for funding.
-The grant enables the company to advance further development projects and continue to expand its innovation potential in the field of digital facade design and 3D printing.
-Dr. Mohsen would recommend re:fund to others without hesitation.
+Lithium Designers successfully applied for the R&D tax allowance with re:fund.
+The BSFZ reviewed the submitted innovations and confirmed their eligibility.
+The funding enables the company to advance further development projects and to expand its innovation potential in digital facade planning and 3D printing.

 .png)